thunderdrop/Inform-7-with-NVDA/README.md

 1. CTRL+A in the console to select all
 2. CTRL+C to copy selection.
 3. CTRL+V in a file somewhere to paste.

+### Notes on Reading Syntax

+It is indeed possible to get information on highlighted syntax, if that is important to you.
+You can set the font and style of certain source elements on the "Editing" tab of the main preferences dialog.
+This is not the CTRL+F9 preferences, but the one accessed from the "Edit" menu.

+At the moment, the Windows color picker seems not to read the names of the preset colors as it used to, so people unfamiliar with RGB or HSL will not be able to set colors for source elements.
+Setting font style and size works normally.

+To get NVDA to read font changes in your source, you will need to enable the following options in NVDA's "Document Formatting" settings.

+* Font attributes
+* Font style
+* Report formatting changes after the cursor

+You may also wish to enable line indentation reporting: NVDA can read out the number of spaces or tabs that a line is indented by, or play a tone.
+The higher the tone, the wider the indent.

+If you feel like you may be turning these things on and off frequently, you could create a [configuration profile](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ConfigurationProfiles) to have NVDA do it for you.